Working Out On Adderall: Is It Safe?

 Adderall is a central nervous system stimulant, meaning that it increases the functioning of the neurons of the brain and spinal cord and in the peripheral nervous system.
 It has the effect of helping people with ADHD maintain their attention, be less distractible, and control issues with impulsivity and hyperactivity.

-People without the disorder who use the drug in small doses may find they have increased abilities to pay attention and increased energy, but they may also experience jitteriness, hyperactivity, etc., as a result of the stimulant properties of the drug.
+People without the disorder who use the drug in small doses may find they have increased abilities to pay attention and increased energy, but they may also experience jitteriness, hyperactivity, and other symptoms as a result of the stimulant properties of the drug.
 Medicinal doses of the drug are very similar to taking relatively large amounts of caffeine.
 Doses taken by individuals who abuse the drug are significantly higher and can have significant deleterious effects that can range from high blood pressure, irregular heartbeat, headache, and nausea, to experiencing full-blown psychosis and a paranoid state.

 First, it is important to understand that no one should be using Adderall unless they have been evaluated by a physician and given a prescription for it.
 Therefore, anyone using Adderall who does not have a prescription is using the drug illegally and subject to prosecution.
 Thus, it is not deemed safe by the government, the medical profession, or other healthcare professionals for anyone to use Adderall if they do not have a written prescription from a physician for the drug.

-There is quite a bit of information on the Internet regarding the use of stimulants to promote or boost performance during exercise.
+There is quite a bit of information on the internet regarding the use of stimulants to promote or boost performance during exercise.
 In fact, professional athletes often use stimulants when they work out, and there are numerous stories regarding the use of very strong and illegal stimulants like amphetamines by some well-known athletes to improve their performance.
 In addition, a recent article discussed the pros and cons of the “Adderall Workout.”